-This article provides an overview of the property tax deduction and how to claim it.
+This article provides an overview of property tax the property tax deduction and how to claim it.

 Property taxes are paid on property owned by an individual or other legal entity (such as an LLC or a corporation) to the state and local tax authority of the property’s jurisdiction.
 These taxes are generally used to fund public services such as schools, roadways, libraries, and first responders.